offsoc/ReplaceHexPatcher/docs/docs_EN.md

 1. `MAKE_BACKUPS`
    - create backup files for patched binary and text files from the `patch_bin` and `patch_text' sections
+   - if the byte pattern search and replacement mode is performed (rather than just searching), then files with the extension .bak are created for files from the `patch_bin` and `patch_text` sections in which search patterns are found before modification (before replacement patterns are inserted)
+   - if the files have an extension .bak already exist - they will be overwritten
 2. `REMOVE_SIGN_PATCHED_PE`
    - remove the signature of the patched binary files from the `patch_bin` section, after checking that the patched file is a PE file
 3. `CAN_USE_REGEXP_IN_PATCH_TEXT`